 Read Our Story

-Afghan Scout Relief Fund (ASRF) was established.
-Teams were formed in Afghanistan, Pakistan, and the U.S. and life-saving conduits were set up to move Scouts and their families.
-Afghan Scout Relief Fund was able to rescue and move 5 Afghan Scout families (29 people).
-An “underground railroad” was established (and still exists to this day!) to move individuals in danger out of harm’s way.
+Afghan Scout Relief Fund launched in the Fall of 2021when Steve Gates answered a desperate call from Afghan Scout leaders in the wake of the Taliban's take-over after US troop withdrawal.
+Their need was urgent – the Taliban were hunting them down to destroy them, their families and anyone involved with Afghan Scouting.
+With the help of some very influential and caring people, a rescue mission was formed.
+Teams were assembled in Afghanistan, Pakistan, and the U.S. and life-saving conduits were set up to move Scouts (men and women) and their families.
+In our first months, Afghan Scout Relief Fund was able to rescue and move 5 Afghan Scout families (29 people).
+An “underground railroad” was established to move individuals in danger out of harm’s way.